-In Italian you can use the term opera d’arte to call something a work of art.
+You can use the term opera d’arte to call something a work of art.

-La gioconda è l’opera d’arte più importante di Leonardo Da Vinci.
+La Gioconda è l’opera d’arte più importante di Leonardo Da Vinci.

 Over the years, arte has been classified into a number of art forms.
 Some of them are still used today: